 Centre-back Evatt has been at Bloomfield Road since 2006, playing 257 times for the Lancashire club.

-Among those released are Portuguese midfielder Tiago Gomes, who played 27 times in all competitions last term, and veteran striker Kevin Phillips, who is on loan at Crystal Palace and stated at the beginning of the season that it would be his last in professional football.
+Among those released are Portuguese midfielder Tiago Gomes, who played 27 times in all competitions last term, and veteran striker Kevin Phillips, who is and

 Contract talks are ongoing with seven players - defenders Alex Baptiste, Kirk Broadfoot, Stephen Crainey and Neal Eardley, midfielders Barry Ferguson and Ludovic Sylvestre and striker Gary Taylor-Fletcher.

 As well as 21-year-old Ince and 22-year-old Phillips, 10 other players including goalkeeper Matt Gilks, utility man Chris Basham, defender Craig Cathcart and midfielder Angel Martinez will remain at Blackpool for another year.

 Ince, who ended as the club's top scorer with 18 goals in 47 appearances, was